An unconstrained Lagrangian formulation and conservation laws for the Schr\"odinger map system

 \end{cor} Equation \eqref{CSS-virial} was used in \cite{BeBoSa95} to establish the existence of finite-time blow-up solutions by taking data with negative energy or data with positive energy and sufficiently large weighted momentum.
-We remark that \cite{Hu09} constructs finite-time blow-up solutions that have zero energy.
+We remark that \cite{Hu09} constructs finite-time blow-up solutions that have charge equal to that of the ground state.
 The key tool in the construction is pseudo-conformal invariance.
 The fact that \eqref{CSS-virial} holds is closely tied with exact conservation laws and pseudo-conformal invariance \cite[\S 2.4]{Tao06}.
 In the case of Schr\"odinger maps, \eqref{law2} is not an exact conservation law.
 Moreover, pseudo-conformal invariance fails to hold, the obstruction being the compatibility condition \cite{Hu08}.
 If the compatibility condition were dropped, then $H_{Sch}$ introduced in \eqref{Hamiltonian} could be made to be nonzero, but not otherwise for maps with sufficient decay.
 Constructing blow-up solutions for Schr\"odinger maps is therefore more involved \cite{MeRaRo11, MeRaRo11a, Pe12}; see also the complementary stability result \cite{BeTa10}.